George Washington University School of Nursing

 The George Washington University School of Nursing (abbreviated as GW Nursing or GWSON) is the professional nursing school of the George Washington University, in Washington, D.C.
 Founded in 2010, GW Nursing is the newest of the 10 schools and colleges of George Washington University.

-U.S. News & World Report University Rankings ranks GW Nursing as the 30th best doctoral the 27th best masters programs in nursing in the United States.
+GW Nursing is consistently ranked in the U.S. News & World Report's top ten online master's programs for nursing.

 History

 The GW School of Nursing was established as the university's tenth academic institution in 2010, although the first nursing education at GW started in 1903.